Skip to main content

 Should my food truck be an LLC or S-Corp?

 At minimum, an LLC is worth considering for liability protection.
 A food truck with employees, customer-facing food service, and a vehicle creates meaningful liability exposure that a sole proprietorship doesn't protect against.
 An LLC is simple to maintain in NJ ($75 annual filing fee, $375 CBT minimum tax).
 The S-Corp election makes sense when your net profit consistently exceeds $60,000-$80,000 per year.
 At $100K net: sole prop SE tax approximately $14,129; S-Corp with $50K salary approximately $7,650.
 Net savings after compliance costs: roughly $2,500-$4,500/year.
 For seasonal food trucks where net profit varies significantly year-to-year, the LLC without S-Corp may be simpler.
-We'd analyze your specific income pattern before recommending.
+I'd analyze your specific income pattern before recommending.

 Work with a NJ CPA